MCJack123/CraftOS-PC/docs/md/config.md

 * `default_computer_settings` []: A string with some default settings to set in the `settings` API
 * `defaultWidth`/`defaultHeight` [51/19]: The default size of new terminal windows
 * `disable_lua51_features` [false]: Whether to disable some Lua 5.1-only features in the BIOS
+* `extendMargins` [false]: Whether to extend colored margins to the edges of the screen, independent of standards mode
 * ~~`http_blacklist` [local IPs] (`global.json` only): An array of IP addresses or hostnames to block; this takes priority over the whitelist~~
 * `http_enable` [true]: Whether to enable the `http` API
 * `http_max_download` [16777216]: The maximum size of an HTTP response to accept, in bytes